yugabe/MutatorFX/docs/md/Core.md

 ##### Summary

 Gets the first available property chain that matches the start of the given text.
 The text should be the concatenation of the property names.
 In case of multiple matches, the first match is selected by ordering the properties by ascending order of the length of their names.
-            In case of no matches are found, an [InvalidOperationException](http://msdn.microsoft.com/query/dev14.query?appId=Dev14IDEF1&l=EN-US&k=k:System.InvalidOperationException 'System.InvalidOperationException') is thrown.
+In case of no matches are found, an [InvalidOperationException](http://msdn.microsoft.com/query/dev14.query?appId=Dev14IDEF1&l=EN-US&k=k:System.InvalidOperationException 'System.InvalidOperationException')is thrown.

 ##### Returns